google/ExoPlayer/extensions/vp9/README.md

-# ExoPlayer VP9 extension
+# ExoPlayer VP9 module

-The VP9 extension provides `LibvpxVideoRenderer`, which uses libvpx (the VPx decoding library) to decode VP9 video.
+The VP9 module provides `LibvpxVideoRenderer`, which uses libvpx (the VPx decoding library) to decode VP9 video.

 ## License note

-Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this extension also requires building and including one or more external libraries as described below.
+Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this module also requires building and including one or more external libraries as described below.
 These are licensed separately.

 [Apache 2.0]: https://github.com/google/ExoPlayer/blob/release-v2/LICENSE